nataliabeltranarg/GraphDatabases_Neo4j/README.md

 - Neo4j Browser:
    - To execute and explore the graph data you will have to access the Neo4j Browser.
 This can be accessed by navigating to the http://localhost:7474 in your web browser.
 - Execute algorithm queries for analysis.

-## Contact the Authors
-For additional questions, feel free to reach out to the authors of this project:
-- Natalia Beltrán (nataliabeltranarg@gmail.com)
-- Clarice Mottet (clarice.mottet@bse.eu)

 ## How to navigate the repository
 ```bash